-So cutting fatty foods from your diet will result in lower calorie intake which will eventually lead to weight loss.
+So, cutting fatty foods from your diet will lower calorie intake, eventually leading to weight loss.

-To give you a deeper understanding of how to reduce fat and what to eat, we have created a 7-day low-fat diet meal plan which you can follow easily.
+To give you a deeper understanding of how to reduce fat and what to eat, we have created a 7-day low-fat diet meal plan that you can follow easily.
 Let’s take a look!

 Uncovering Fatty foods: Good or bad?

 Fats help the body create essential fatty acids.
-It further helps the body to absorb Vitamin A, D, and E. These are fat-soluble vitamins, which means that they can only be absorbed with the help of fats.
+It further helps the body to absorb Vitamin A, D, and E. These are fat-soluble vitamins, meaning they can only be absorbed with the help of fats.

-Fats can further be categorized into two main types: saturated fats and unsaturated fats.
+Fats can be categorized into two main types: saturated and unsaturated.

-Saturated fats increase cholesterol, particularly the harmful LDL cholesterol which is linked with heart disease.
+Saturated fats increase cholesterol, particularly the harmful LDL cholesterol linked with heart disease.
 Hence, it is recommended that saturated fats should be limited to 10% calories per day.

 Unsaturated fats are good fats.
 They are your friends.
-Common sources of unsaturated fats include fatty fish, olive oil, nuts, and seeds.
+Familiar sources of unsaturated fats include fatty fish, olive oil, nuts, and seeds.